favstats/myblogdown/content/home/about.md

 <a href="https://docs.google.com/viewer?url=https://github.com/favstats/cv_hub/raw/master/docs/Votta_CV.pdf">Curriculum Vitae</a>

-I am a graduate student of Empirical Political and Social Research and tutor for statistics at the University of Stuttgart.
-My research interests are political polarization, political extremism of all kinds and the interaction of religion and politics (especially in the Middle East).
-I am a very quantitative focused person and I enjoy statistical modeling, computational social science and everything R related.
-I currently teach statistics to graduate students, both in SPSS and R.
+I am currently completing my Master program *Empirical Political and Social Research* at the University of Stuttgart.
+My research interests include political polarization, political extremism and the interaction of religion and politics.
+I am also very quantitative focused person and very passionate about data and data visualization.
+I enjoy statistical modeling, computational social science and everything R related.
+At the University of Stuttgart I tutor graduate students in statistics, using both SPSS and R.